Rule 5101:1-3-12.5 | Job search and job readiness assistance.

 (B) What is the definition of job search and job readiness assistance?

 (1) Job search and job readiness assistance means the act of seeking or obtaining employment, preparation to seek or obtain employment, including life skills training, substance abuse treatment, mental health treatment, or rehabilitation activities.
-Treatment or therapy shall be determined to be necessary and documented by a qualified medical, substance abuse, or mental health professional.
+Treatment or therapy is to be determined to be necessary and documented by a qualified medical, substance abuse, or mental health professional.

 (2) The following activities do not meet the definition of job search and job readiness assistance: